mahowak/website/index.md

 R. Futrell, K. Mahowald, S.T.
 Piantadosi, E. Gibson.
 Efficient Communication Forwards and Backwards.
 27th Annual CUNY Conference on Human Sentence Processing, CUNY 2014.
 Columbus, OH.
 March 13-15, 2014.

 K. Mahowald, S.T.
 Piantadosi, E. Gibson.
 2013.
 [Lexical clustering in efficient language design](assets/pdf/lexy_poster1.pdf).
 26th Annual CUNY Conference on Human Sentence Processing, CUNY 2013.
 Columbia, SC.
-March 22, 2013.
+March 22, 2013.{% marginfigure assets/img/wolfram.png 'Wolfram Alpha plot of the frequency of the name *Kyle* over time.
+It gives a good indication of when I was born and suggests that, in 50 years, Kyle will be a name we associate with older people.' %}

 ### Collaborators